Where to Stay in London: Popular Neighborhoods & Top Hotels

 Covent Garden

 One of the most common answers to those asking where to stay in London is the lovely and lively Covent Garden.
-An open-air (but covered) market with artist stalls, street performers, cafés, restaurants, and shops, Covent Garden is a must-visit on every London tourist’s list.

-For those who love to be in the center of it all, easily walk from Covent Garden to West End theaters, Leicester Square film premieres, and Chinatown eateries.
+At the heart is a vibrant market with artist stalls, street performers, cafés, restaurants, and shops.
+Covent Garden is a must-visit on every London tourist’s list.
+For those who love to be in the center of it all, you can easily walk to West End theaters, Leicester Square film premieres, and Chinatown eateries.

 People hanging out outside of the Covent Garden market in London.